Reading: Reading comprehension

-Reading and spelling
+The American educator, Eric "E. D." Donald Hirsch Jr., suggests that students need to learn about something in order to read well.
+However, some researchers say reading comprehension instruction has become "content agnostic", focused on skill practice (such as "finding the main idea"), to the detriment of learning about science, history, and other disciplines.
+Instead, they say teachers should find ways to integrate content knowledge with reading and writing instruction.
+One approach is to merge the two – to embed literacy instruction into social studies and science.
+Another approach is to build content knowledge into reading classes, often called "high-quality or "content-rich" curricula.
+However, according to Natalie Wexler, in her book The Knowledge Gap, "making the shift to knowledge is as much about changing teachers' beliefs and daily practice as about changing the materials they're supposed to use".

+Researcher and educator Timothy Shanahan believes the most effective way to improve reading comprehension skills is to teach students to summarize, develop an understanding of text structure, and paraphrase.

+Spelling instruction and reading

 Evidence supports the strong synergy between reading (decoding) and spelling (encoding), especially for children in kindergarten or grade one and elementary school students at risk for literacy difficulties.
+Students receiving encoding instruction and guided practice that included using (a) manipulatives such as letter tiles to learn phoneme-grapheme relationships and words and (b) writing phoneme-grapheme relationships and words made from these correspondences significantly outperformed contrast groups not receiving encoding instruction.

+According to a 2025 meta-analysis of spelling interventions for students with or at-risk for learning disabilities, among the various methods of teaching spelling only those with "phonemic approaches to spelling intervention" had a positive effect on word-reading.

-Using embedded picture, mnemonic alphabet cards when teaching phonics
+Using embedded pictures, and mnemonic alphabet cards when teaching phonics

 Research supports the use of embedded, picture mnemonic (memory support) alphabet cards when teaching letters and sounds, but not words.

+Introducing the Letters - Faster vs. slower

+A study in 2019 concluded that, during the first year of school, introducing the letters at a faster pace yielded significantly better results, especially for the lower-performing students.

 Whole language

 Whole language has the reputation of being a meaning-based method of teaching reading that emphasizes literature and text comprehension.
 It discourages any significant use of phonics, if at all.
 Instead, it trains students to focus on words, sentences and paragraphs as a whole rather than letters and sounds.
 Students are taught to use context and pictures to "guess" words they do not recognize, or even just skip them and read on.
 It aims to make reading fun, yet many students struggle to figure out the specific rules of the language on their own, which causes the student's decoding and spelling to suffer.

 The following are some features of the whole language philosophy: